practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/README.md

 Interestingly, this execution time is about the same as the Standard ML (MLton) executable's execution time, a solution which is (also) using pre-allocated arrays, though those must be order-reversed before string concatenations (to do it correctly).

-Although, the Haskell executable is beating the other pure functional implementation in [Roc](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Roc/random_streams_for_perf_stats.roc), a solution which isn't applying any "imperative tinkering" but doing functional list building.
+Although, the Haskell executable is beating the other pure functional implementation (as of 2026-07-26) in [Roc](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Roc/random_streams_for_perf_stats.roc), a solution which isn't applying any "imperative tinkering" but doing functional list building.

 <br/>